 “By adolescence, a great many young girls have come to believe that their bodies are the problem.”

 – The McDougall Program, p17

 You won’t find the information in this chapter common knowledge.
 Your doctor probably won’t be aware of it.
+By reading this chpater and looking at the sources you now know more than 90% of MDs in practice.
+That’s not arrogant, it’s just sad, very sad.
+They are not allow to “know” anything that doesn’t validate prescription drugs.
 It’s unlikely that you will see an ad for natural progesterone in Time or Newsweek any time soon.
-The devolving literacy in the U.S., the dumbing down of a people, is no accident.
 Any knowledge that fuels the idea that people can be responsible for their own health is systematically suppressed, in a hundred ways.
 You are already in the vast minority just by finishing this chapter.
 It’s not the homogenized “readable” copy you’re used to.